motioneye-project/motioneyeos/board/embest/riotboard/readme.txt

 sudo dd if=output/images/u-boot.imx of=/dev/sdX bs=1k seek=1

 Create 1 partition on the SD-card using your favourite tool.
 The partition should be big enough to hold your rootfs, for example 128MiB.
-Here's how an example of such partition layout:
+Here's an example partition layout:

    Device Boot      Start         End      Blocks   Id  System /dev/sdX1            2048      264191      131072   83  Linux